snasirzadeh/devops-scenario/docs/02-build-a-lightweight-dockerized-web-server.md

 # Build a lightweight, Dockerized web server.

+The goal is to build a small and maintainable Docker image that runs Nginx as a non-root user, keeps website content, configuration, and logs on the host, and exposes only the required HTTP port through an isolated container network.

 ## 1. Dockerfile and containerization

 The project requires a lightweight Dockerized web server but does not require a